bcmi/Image-Harmonization-Dataset-ccHarmony/README.md

 | <a href="https://arxiv.org/pdf/2207.01322.pdf">Harmonizer</a>    |  43.31 | 402.09 | 34.68 | 0.8951 |
 | <a href="https://arxiv.org/pdf/2207.04788.pdf">DCCF</a>   | 29.25 | 259.83 | 36.62 | 0.9094 |
 | <a href="https://arxiv.org/pdf/2308.00356.pdf">GiftNet(Ours)</a>   | 24.55 | 235.20 | 37.59 | 0.9322 |

+## Code

+Due to commercial collaboration, the code is not allowed to be released.
+However, an improved version can be found [here](https://github.com/bcmi/DucoNet-Image-Harmonization).

 ## Other Resources